Course: AS and A2

 Exam Board: WJEC

-Entry Requirements: A* – B at GCSE French / German / Spanish
+Entry Requirements: A* – B in GCSE French / German / Spanish (students must achieve A*-B on written paper)

 The syllabi place great emphasis on communicating in the target language and aim to give students a much broader knowledge of the language and culture of the country studied.